neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getrawtransaction.md

 }
 ```

 ## Parameter Description

 * txid: Transaction ID

-* verbose: Optional, the default value of verbose is 0.
+* verbose: Optional.
+The default value is 0.
-  * When verbose is 0, the serialized information of the block is returned in a hexadecimal string.
-If you want the detailed information, you will need to use the SDK for deserialization.
+  * When verbose is 0, serialized information of the block is returned in a hexadecimal string.
+If you need the detailed information, use the SDK for deserialization.
-  * When verbose is 1, detailed information of the corresponding block in Json format string, is returned.
+  * When verbose is 1, detailed information of the block is returned in Json format string.

 ## Example